johnchandlerburnham/johnchandlerburnham.github.io/posts/workthrough-hpfp.md

 Okay, maybe that's a little hyperbolic.
 I don't want to give the impression that HPFP is a text without flaws.
-In my notes on the rest of this page, I imagine I'll be going into those flaws in some depth.
+In my notes on the rest of this page, I imagine I'll be going into those flaws at some point.
 But before I do I want to make it perfectly clear that this book is spectacular and any criticism of mine is made with the greatest possible love and affection.